-Representatives from four-year institutions have worked with representatives of TNCC or the Virginia Community College System (VCCS) to decide what courses should be taken at TNCC to fulfill the general education and lower degree requirements of the four-year college.
+Representatives from four-year institutions have worked with representatives of Thomas Nelson or the Virginia Community College System (VCCS) to decide what courses should be taken at Thomas Nelson to fulfill the general education and lower degree requirements of the four-year college.
 This information is provided to the student so that the appropriate class selection can be made.
 Information is provided to the student either in the Academic Planning & Transfer Center or through discussion with a TNCC counselor.
-If TNCC has an articulation agreement with the four-year college in the degree you desire, it is to your advantage to sign the agreement as soon as you make your decision.
-The advantage of signing early is that you will know in advance the correct classes required for your desired bachelor’s degree program.
-You must follow the articulation agreement exactly as it is written.

 Virginia’s community colleges offer students more than the opportunity to earn a degree or certificate; they provide a gateway to the Commonwealth’s four-year colleges.
 Through system-wide negotiated agreements, students who graduate from a Virginia community college with an associate’s degree and the minimum grade point average required by the four year college are guaranteed admission to many of the Commonwealth’s colleges and universities.

-Because TNCC is accredited through the Southern Association of Colleges and Schools (SACS), our credits are transferable to most four-year colleges and universities.
+Because Thomas Nelson is accredited through the Southern Association of Colleges and Schools (SACS), our credits are transferable to most four-year colleges and universities.
 However, you will need to contact the college for specific course transfer information.
 Many colleges have transfer information on their web pages.

 Students entering a Virginia community college in 2007 have an opportunity upon transferring to the four year college to qualify for the grant.
 For more information, contact the Academic Planning & Transfer Center or the Financial Aid Office at the four year institution upon transfer.

-This agreement with The College of William and Mary allows TNCC students who have maintained a 3.5 GPA and completed a minimum of 15 credit hours in general education courses to enroll at both institutions at the same time.
+This agreement with The College of William and Mary allows Thomas Nelson students who have maintained a 3.5 GPA and completed a minimum of 15 credit hours in general education courses to enroll at both institutions at the same time.
 This program is for students who intend to earn an associate’s and a bachelor’s degree.
-To see if you qualify, you must complete an application and schedule an appointment with the TNCC/William & Mary College coordinator.
+To see if you qualify, you must complete an application and schedule an appointment with the Thomas Nelson/William & Mary College coordinator.